pbloem/profane-tmesis/if-croesus-goes-to-war.md

 But also about the world.
 You may ask me what the planets and the stars are made of.
 Which of the gods are real.
 Whether there are people on the other side of the earth.
 I offer you anything you may wish to know.
 What the Roman emperor thinks about when he masturbates.
 So long as it doesn't interfere with my intentions, I'm happy to let you ask what you want.

 There are a few like you on this island already.
 I always look forward to speaking with them.
-I have mined this curse for everything I could think of, but you people, you somehow always manage to come up with questions I have never thought of before. "
+I have mined this curse for everything I could think of, but you people, you somehow always manage to come up with questions I have never thought of before."

 "It doesn't seem like a particularly appealing offer."